kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 The goal of the Data Science week is to introduce interested students and staff to data science in a fun and cooperative way, and help create a community of data scientists at BMS.
 After one week, the best teams will be asked to present their solutions, and the winners will be presented with a suitable prize.

 <a class="button" href="https://forms.office.com/r/HyBXA6PJyS">Sign up now!</a>
-{% include card.html title="This is a retake" title_element="h4" content="Note that this is a retake of the first Data Science week, using the same data and asking the same questions.
+{% include card.html title="This is a retake" title_element="h5" subtitle="Note that this is a retake of the first Data Science week, using the same data and asking the same questions.

 <p>We received a lot of feedback stating that the timing for the first Data Science Week could have been better.
 There was not a lot of time to prepare, and the event coincided with the start of the academic year.
 We've since also learned a thing or two about holding online events, and have made some updates to both the materials and schedules of the seminars.</p>
 <p>To give everyone a chance to participate in the best possible Data Science Week, we decided to re-use the same materials and questions.
 Wether or not you participated in the first Data Science Week, you are more than welcome to join us in this second - even better - iteration!</p>" %}